aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/merge-presentation/_index.md

 {{% alert  title="Tip" color="primary" %}}

-You may want to check out [Aspose free online Merger service](https://products.aspose.app/slides/merger), which allows people to merge presentations.
-It provides support for merging PowerPoint presentations in the same format (PPT to PPT, PPTX to PPTX, etc.) and for merging presentations in different format (PPT to PPTX, PPTX to ODP, etc.).
+You may want to check out **Aspose free online** [Merger app](https://products.aspose.app/slides/merger).
+It allows people to merge PowerPoint presentations in the same format (PPT to PPT, PPTX to PPTX, etc.) and merge presentations in different formats (PPT to PPTX, PPTX to ODP, etc.).

 [![todo:image_alt_text](slides-merger.png)](https://products.aspose.app/slides/merger)